Our Social-Emotional Learning Journey

 “Our experts tell us that we need to start with developing a culture that supports social-emotional wellness and then work towards prevention, intervention, and finally treatment.
 Our long-term vision is to have a clinician in every school so all children can get the social-emotional support that is needed.”

-“This is one clinician in one building, but it’s a start,” said Dr. Shaner.
+“This is a start,” said Dr. Shaner.
 “As one of the largest school districts in the state of Michigan, we have 21 school buildings.
 Wouldn’t it be great to have a clinician in every school?

 “At Rochester Community Schools, we are blessed to be part of a community that values education and puts the needs of our children first.
 Together with our families, friends, community and business partners, I am confident that we can be part of the solution.
 We can create a healthy culture that promotes tolerance, inspiration, hope and belonging.
 We can make a difference.”